-It is also possible to import and export the Product Tax Code assignments.
-This field is available as a standard custom product field on the product export.
+It is also possible to import and export the Product Tax Code and Product Level Ship From Address assignments.
+These fields are available as a standard custom product fields within the product export.
 Go to Data Management -> Export Products to Flat File.

-In the Custom Fields select box, choose "AvaTax Tax Code" and click Select > to move it to the list of fields to be exported.
+In the Custom Fields select box, choose all fields with "AvaTax" in the name and click Select > to move it to the list of fields to be exported.